 Raised beds are also good for the gardener because there is no tilling necessary.
 Even if the pre-existing soil in your garden is the worst clay or rock, the soil you put into a raised garden bed can be controlled, providing rich, organic material to grow your best veggies, fruits, herbs, and flowers.
 Do know that the soil will settle, and plants will deplete nutrients.
 Adding compost or additional purchased soil will be needed to keep your raised bed garden productive each season.

-You can squeeze more into a raised bed because you don’t need to leave room for paths.
-You never walk in the beds, you just lean into them.
-Keep this in mind when you’re building a raised bed and don’t make it any wide than you can comfortably reach into.
+You can squeeze out a higher plant-to-soil ratio in a raised bed, because you do not need to leave room for paths.
+Build your raised beds so that they're narrow enough that you never walk in the beds, you just lean into them.
+Keep this in mind when you are building a raised bed and do not make it any wider than you can comfortably reach into.

-It’s much, much easier to keep burrowing animals out of a raised bed.
-Just line the bottom of the raised bed with hardware cloth or chicken fencing.
-Repellents can usually be sprayed just around the perimeter.
+It is much easier to keep burrowing animals out of a raised bed.
+Just line the bottom of a framed raised bed with hardware cloth or chicken fencing.
+Animal repellents can usually be sprayed just around the perimeter.
 You can even cover the whole bed with bird netting.

-Every inch the bed is raised is one less inch you’ll need to bend.
+Every inch the bed is raised is one inch less you will need to bend.
 In fact, physically challenged gardeners and wheelchair gardeners can keep on gardening when beds are raised to a reachable height.
-I can see raised beds getting higher as we get older.
-Here’s a nice height raised bed design you can build yourself.
+Raised beds can be built at a taller height to accommodate you as you get older.
+Take a look at a high growing box, which is raised bed design that you can build yourself.

-It takes some initial work and resources to get your raised bed set up, but they will last for years and the only maintenance you'll need to do is keep the soil rich and healthy.
+It takes some initial work and resources to get your raised bed set up, but it can last for years and the only maintenance you will need to do is to keep the soil rich and healthy.
 The benefits of gardening in a raised bed certainly make it worth the effort.